djjudas21/puppet-freeradius/README.md

 Connection timeout (in seconds).
 The maximum amount of time to wait for a new connection to be established.
 Default: '3.0'.
+This parameter should only be set when using FreeRADIUS 3.1.x.

 #### `freeradius::statusclient`